alexharri/website/posts/webgl-gradients.md

 You could, but only if you want to pick 100% of either color.
 As we extend this to smoothly blend between the colors, using conditionals won't work.

 <Note>
-As an additional point, you generally want to avoid branching in code that runs on the GPU.
+As an additional point, you generally want to avoid branching (if-else statements) in code that runs on the GPU.
 There are [nuances][branch_nuances] to the performance of branches in shader code, but branchless code is usually preferable.
 In our case, calculating the <Gl>alpha</Gl> and running the <Gl method>mix</Gl> function boils down to sequential math instructions that GPUs excel at.
 </Note>

 [branch_nuances]: http://www.gamedev.net/forums/topic/712557-is-branching-logic-in-shaders-really-still-a-problem/5448827/